-Large units of time (decades, centuries, millennia) are studied in Section A, while small units of time will be studied in MYP 4, as an application of standard form.
+Large units of time (decades, centuries, millennia) have been moved from Year 9 to Year 8.
+Small units of time will remain in Year 9, as an application of scientific notation.

 In the Discussion at the end of Section C, students should find that a clear advantage of 24-hour time is that it removes the ambiguity over whether you are referring to am or pm time.
 A possible disadvantage is that the 24-hour time may be misinterpreted, for example it is common to mistake 19:00 hours for 9 pm.